 Waiver

-The Administrator may by rule or order waive any or all provisions of Section 307.
+The Administrator may by rule or order waive any or all of the notice filing provisions.
 This gives the Administrator flexibility to reduce the burden of notice filing requirements when appropriate.